AbdulHaq065/M2-EmbSys/Project/1_Requirement/README.md

 * **Light Dependent Resistor (LDR):** LDR is a ia a type pf resistor which depends on the amount of light in the surrounding.
 Here in this project it is used to detect the amount of light in the surrounding and send the readings to the controller.
 * **Vibration Sensor:** It is the type of sensor which works on Mechanical principles for calculating the amount of light in the surrounding.
 Here in this project it is used to sense the vibrations of the fence and send the readings to the controller.
 ### Transducer:

+* **Light-Emitting Diode(LED):**  It is used for emitting light when electricity is provided to it.
+Here in this project it is used to produce Light.

+#### Pseudo Actuator
 * **Speaker (piezoelectric):** It is a Piezoelectric device which produces sound when exposed to electric signals of different frequency.
 Here it is used to produce sound of different frequency as required.
-* **Light-Emitting Diode(LED):**  It is used for emitting light when electricity is provided to it.
-Here in this project it is used to produce Light.
+Many a times speakers are also regarded as actuators as they performs action of produsing sound/noise.

 ## Requirement Modelling